 Matcha with Extra Virgin Olive Oil.
 Morning Antioxidant Bomb.

-Ways to make it your own:
+Ways to make this olive oil drink your own

 • A squeeze of citrus will bring out the green notes.